hgoldfish/qtnetworkng/docs/references.rst

     Return whether there is any coroutine in the group.

-.. method:: QSharedPointer<Coroutine> spawnWithName(const QString &name, const std::function<void()> &func, bool one = true)`
+.. method:: QSharedPointer<Coroutine> spawnWithName(const QString &name, const std::function<void()> &func, bool replace = false)`

     Start a new coroutine to run ``func``, and add it to group with ``name``.
-If the parameter ``one`` is true, and there is already a coroutine with the same name exists, no action is taken.
-This function return the new coroutine.
+If the parameter ``replace`` is false, and there is already a coroutine with the same name exists, no action is taken.
+Otherwise, if there is already a coroutine with the same name exists, the old one is returned.
+This function returns the new coroutine.

 .. method:: QSharedPointer<Coroutine> spawn(const std::function<void()> &func)

     Start a new coroutine to run ``func``, and add it to group.
 This function return the new coroutine.

-.. method:: QSharedPointer<Coroutine> spawnInThreadWithName(const QString &name, const std::function<void()> &func, bool one = true)`
+.. method:: QSharedPointer<Coroutine> spawnInThreadWithName(const QString &name, const std::function<void()> &func, bool replace = false)`

     Start a new thread to run ``func``.
 Create a new coroutine which waits for the new thread finishing, and add it to group with ``name``.
-If the parameter `one` is true, and there is alreay a coroutine with the same name exists, no action is taken.
+If the parameter ``replace`` is false, and there is already a coroutine with the same name exists, no action is taken.
+Otherwise, if there is already a coroutine with the same name exists, the old one is returned.
 This function returns the new coroutine.

 .. method:: QSharedPointer<Coroutine> spawnInThread(const std::function<void()> &func)